BSDEs driven by $|z|^2/y$ and applications to PDEs and decision theory: Applications to parabolic PDEs

-The solution $(X^{t,x}, K^{t,x})$ is said to be unique if it is indistinguishable to any other solution. \end{definition} Let us consider the assumption \begin{enumerate}[label = (\textsc{A5''}), leftmargin = 30pt] \item The SDE \eqref{eq:ref sde} admits a unique strong solution. \end{enumerate} We extend the solution process to $\left[ 0,T\right] $ by denoting
+with $(s,x)\in [t,T]\times {\cal O}$. \begin{definition} A strong solution to the reflected SDE \eqref{eq:ref sde} is a pair $(X_{s}^{t,x}, K_{s}^{t,x})_{s\ge t}$ of $\mathcal{F}^W$--adapted processes satisfying equation \eqref{eq:ref sde} and such that The solution $(X^{t,x}, K^{t,x})$ is said to be unique if it is indistinguishable to any other solution. \end{definition} Let us consider the assumption \begin{enumerate}[label = (\textsc{A4''}), leftmargin = 30pt] \item The SDE \eqref{eq:ref sde} admits a unique strong solution. \end{enumerate} We extend the solution process to $\left[ 0,T\right] $ by denoting

 It follows by the work of \citet{Lions-Szit84} that if $\mu:[0,T]\times\overline{{\cal O}}\to\mathbb{R}^d$ and $\sigma:[0,T]\times\overline{\cal O}$ are uniformly Lipschitz continuous, that is, there is $C\ge 0$ such that